What is Crisis Management (Social)?

 - Hootsuite: Social Media Crisis Guide

 Brand advocacy is when satisfied customers voluntarily promote your brand through word-of-mouth, reviews, referrals, and social sharing.
-Learn how to build and measure advocacy.
+Learn how to.